 Touch the brakes too hard and you may get instant lock-up!
 I also made sure to match engine speed when gearing down to avoid a rear-wheel lock-up.

-Having reached 300kmh on the speedo does not mean I have actually reached 300kmh.
+Having reached 300kmh on the speedo does not mean I actually reached 300kmh.

 Most speedos are inaccurate by a few percent on the conservative side of the actual speed.